getchip/PocketCHIP-Docs/README.md

-# Next Thing PocketC.H.I.P.
-Documentation
+# Next Thing DIP Documentation

 All documentation is written in markdown and staged on github pages.
-Published documentation is viewable [on the github pages](http://getchip.github.io/chipdocs/#introduction) or [getchip site](http://docs.getchip.com).
+Published documentation is viewable on the github pages.

-If you want to add or modify a document, add your markdown file to the [includes](https://github.com/getchip/chipdocs/tree/master/source/includes) directory and make a pull request.
+If you want to add or modify a document, add your markdown file to the [includes](https://github.com/NextThingCo/DIP-Docs/tree/master/source/includes) directory and make a pull request.
 You can use [Github markdown](https://help.github.com/articles/github-flavored-markdown/) or [regular markdown](https://daringfireball.net/projects/markdown/syntax).

 Each include represents a top-level topic in the left-hand navigation if it is in the list of includes in `index.html`.